Tadeu (footballer, born 1992): Ferroviária

+Goiás

 Returning to AFE for the 2019 campaign, Tadeu was again a regular starter for the club before joining Goiás of the Série A on 4 April 2019, on loan until December.
 He made his top tier debut on 28 April, starting in a 1–0 away defeat of Fluminense.

 In December 2019, after being an undisputed starter for Goiás, Tadeu signed a permanent four-year contract with the club.
+On 6 April 2022, he further extended his link until 2026.

+On 12 August 2024, Tadeu once again made major headlines after scoring two goals from penalty kicks to seal a 2-1 comeback against EC Ceará.
+The feat made him to be the first goalkeeper in Brazilian football to score twice in the same match since Rogerio Ceni, to be the first goalkeeper to score twice in the Brazilian Série B, to be the first goalkeeper to score twice for Goiás EC and to become the club’s top scoring goalkeeper of all time.

 Career statistics

+List of goals scored

+Following, is the list with the goals scored by Tadeu: